menglongguo/website/_projects/Art.md

 *Copy of Drawing Hands*
 ![Escher Hands](/website/assets/images/1HandsPbrighter.jpg)
 Sketching was the first form of art I learned.
-I always loved the theme of cycles and paradox, so I drew this copy of MC Esher's Drawing Hands (I think sometimes back in middle school).
+I always loved the theme of cycles and paradox, so I drew this copy of MC Esher's Drawing Hands (I think sometimes in middle school).

 *Taking Flight*
 ![Bird in Hand](/website/assets/images/1BirdHandPbrighter.jpg)
-Just a simple sketch of bird taking flight (also was done in middle school).
+Just a simple sketch of bird taking flight (also done in middle school).

 *Colorful Bird*
 ![Colored Bird](/website/assets/images/1BirdCPbrighter.jpg)